 Although the explanation of how to make a bullet journal may seem lengthy, bullet journaling is not something that takes a long time.
 It’s a valuable tool that serves as your planner, your to-do list, and your diary.

-By Danielle Koban: Danielle is a freelance writer with focuses in career and wellness topics.
+By Danielle Koban: Danielle is a freelance writer who focuses on career and wellness topics.
 Her work has been featured in Mavenly + Co., Elana Lyn, and Her Agenda.
 When she’s not writing, she can be found planning her upcoming wedding and hanging out with her German Shepherd, Moose.
-To learn more about Danielle, visit www.danielledoolen.com
+To learn more about Danielle, visit www.danielledoolen.com.

 8 Responses to How to Make a Bullet Journal